 The streak is brown and lustre vitreous.
-H 5-6, SG 5.1 Localities.
-Found at Längban, Varmland, Sweden; Franklin, New Jersey Treatment Clean with water Pyrochroite Mn(OH), Pyrochroite crystallizes in the hexagonal system and is usually found foliated.
+H 5-6; SG 5.1 Localities.
+Found at Långban, Värmland, Sweden; Franklin, New Jersey.
+Treatment.
+Clean with water.
+Pyrochroite Mn(OH), Pyrochroite crystallizes in the hexagonal system and is usually found foliated.
 The colour is white, with a pearly lustre, but darkens on exposure to light.
 There is a perfect basal cleavage.
-H 2.5; SG 3 2 Occurrence.
+H 2.5; SG 3.2 Occurrence.
 Found associated with haussmannite.
-Localities Langban, Varmland, Sweden; Franklin, New Jersey Treatment Clean with water.
+Localities.
+Långban, Värmland, Sweden; Franklin, New Jersey.

 Haussmannite Mn3O4 Haussmannite may contain up to 7% FeO and up to 8% ZnO.
 It crystallizes in the tetragonal system, forming bipyramids; twinning is frequent.
 Massive forms with granular structure are often found.
-There is a cleavage, the colour is brownish-black, the streak chestnut-brown and the lustre is submetallic.
-H 5-5.5.
-SG 4.8 Occurrence Found in veins associated with acid igneous rocks Localities From Langban, Varmland Sweden, Ouro Preto, Minas Gerais Brazil, with psilomelane in the Batesville district, Arkansas Treatment Clean with water Pyrolusite MnO2 Pyrolusite crystallizes in the tetragonal system, sometimes forming dendring coatings along joints or bedding plane in sedimentary rocks.
-It is found in many forms including divergent fibrous masse although crystals are rare.
-This colour black to bluish steel-grey and the still skip is black.
-The lustre is metallic to dull and the fracture is uneven or splintery H.1.2 (massive material).
-6-6.5 in years), SG 4.5-7.9 Occurrence As a secondary mineral from the alteration of mangane e-billing minerals Locations From Czechos o ak livery Cornwal centra pro literation of the literature of the control of the contro Above Bright with programs temps to try to:
+There is a cleavage; the colour is brownish-black, the streak chestnut-brown and the lustre is submetallic.
+H 5-5.5; SG 4.8 Occurrence.
+Found in veins associated with acid igneous rocks.

+Localities.
+From Långban, Värmland, Sweden; Ouro Preto, Minas Gerais, Brazil; with psilomelane in the Batesville district.
+Arkansas.
+Treatment.
+Clean with water.

+Pyrolusite MnO2 Pyrolusite crystallizes in the tetragonal system, sometimes forming dendritic coatings along joints or bedding planes in sedimentary rocks.
+It is found in many forms including divergent fibrous masses, although crystals are rare.
+The colour is black to bluish steel-grey and the streak is black.
+The lustre is metallic to dull, and the fracture is uneven or splintery.
+H 1-2 (massive material), 6-6.5 (crystals); SG 4.5-7.9 Occurrence.
+As a secondary mineral from the alteration of manganese-bearing minerals.
+Locations.
+From Czechoslovakia; Lanlivery, Cornwall; central provinces of India; important deposits associated Above: Bright yellow prismatic tellurite crystals Left, centre: Pyrolusite crystals from Restormel, Cornwall.
+This example shows the rather rare individual crystals